 Start by learning some energy-ratings lingo:

-- Gas furnaces are rated by annual fuel utilization efficiency (AFUE).
+- Furnaces (both gas and oil) are rated by annual fuel utilization efficiency (AFUE).
 AFUE ratings for new furnaces range from 80 to about 98, higher being more efficient.
 Simply said, a furnace with an AFUE rating of 90 uses 90 percent of its fuel efficiently and wastes 10 percent.

 - The efficiency of air-source heat pumps in heating mode is measured by heating seasonal performance factor (HSPF).
 New heat pumps range from 8.8 to about 10.5, higher being more efficient.

-If you want to add a central air conditioner or replace an old AC unit, consider installing a heat pump instead.
+If you need to replace a central AC, consider installing a heat pump instead.
 These devices are basically air conditioners that can operate in reverse to both heat and cool buildings.
 New models are extremely energy efficient and quiet, and unlike gas furnaces, heat pumps can be powered by an electrical grid that increasingly will rely on renewable energy.
 Federal and state governments are pouring money into incentives for homeowners willing to switch to heat pumps.

 For all types of HVAC equipment, in general more energy-efficient HVAC units cost more than basic ones.
-For example, an efficient 90 AFUE gas furnace costs about $250 more than a basic 80 AFUE model.
+For example, a highly efficient 98 AFUE gas furnace costs about $1,500 more than an 80 AFUE model.
 For many homeowners, environmental concerns inspire them to pay extra.
-But lower power bills often provide additional financial motivation.
-Because the resulting energy savings fairly quickly “pay off” the extra cost, it makes sense to pay extra for a more efficient furnace, compared to buying a minimally efficient 80 AFUE model.
+But lower power bills, a federal tax credit, and rebates from utility companies often provide additional financial motivation.
+In this area, you’ll recoup the extra cost of buying a high-efficiency furnace fairly quickly.

 Most HVAC contractors won’t give you detailed calculations on exactly how much highly energy-efficient equipment will lower your utility bills.
 But they can at least estimate what percentage you’ll save with different types and models of equipment.
 You can then roughly calculate your annual energy bills to determine how much you’d save with say, Furnace A versus Furnace B.